xXSlideSlimeXx/JartexChatReporter/README.md

 # JartexChatReporter
 After reporting many players, I decided to automate the process a bit.

-This program is able to create quick reports and sends then to jartex using https requests.
+This program is able to create quick reports and sends then to jartex using http requests.
 It helps uploading screenshots and can also delete then, so that the screenshot folder is not full with reports.

 # Setup